boldradius/akka-dddd-template/README.md

     ...
     }

 This actor is cluster sharded on auctionId as follows:
-                <pre>`

     val idExtractor: ShardRegion.IdExtractor = {
         case m: AuctionCmd => (m.auctionId, m)
     }